 - Condemnation proceedings

 Municipal & Government Law.
 While in law school, Jim worked for two years for the New Hampshire Municipal Association as a member of its legal team, advising local governments on the wide range of legal problems they face.
 Having recently served on the Auburn City Council and the Auburn School Committee, Jim has developed firsthand experience in municipal government.
 Jim has challenged public water and sewer districts in Maine, winning on issues before boards of trustees for his clients.
 He represents clients at planning board proceedings, handles appeals from planning board denials, property tax appeals, and litigation involving municipalities.
 His past experience working in state government has also lent itself to issue advocacy experience in Augusta.

 Jim also has experience in employment law, copyright and trademark registration, civil appeals, conservation law, and professional licensure matters.

-Born in Sussex County, New Jersey, Jim earned a B.A. in Political Science from the University of Charleston, where he rowed on their lightweight varsity crew team.
+Born in Sussex County, New Jersey, Jim earned a B.A. in Political Science from the University of Charleston, where he rowed on the lightweight varsity crew team.
 After graduating, Jim worked for two years in the West Virginia Department of Tax and Revenue.
 He then moved to Concord, New Hampshire, to attend law school, receiving his J.D., cum laude, from the University of New Hampshire School of Law.
 Jim and his wife, Mia, live in Auburn with their daughter.
 He has appeared in speaking roles in two films, enjoys skiing with his family, running, playing the guitar, and chess.